imjoy-team/ImJoy/docs/api.md

 The function will return a promise from which you can get the file path string.

-Importantly, this api function **works only** if the Python plugin engine is connected, even if you are using it in JavaScript.
-The default root directory will be the current workspace for python plugins, and the home folder for all other plugin types.
+Depending on the plugin engine implementation, ImJoy will try to select the a file manager specified by the plugin engine via the `api.FILE_MANAGER_URL` constant.

 The file handling is different for the ImJoy app and the plugin engine.
 We recommend reading the dedicated section in the [user manual](development?id=loading-saving-data) to understand the difference.